KarolTrzeszczkowski/Electron-Cash-Last-Will-Plugin/README.md

 ## Creating a Last Will contract
 In the plugin tab you will see three buttons.
 ![intro](/pictures/intro.png)

 Click *Create Last Will contract* to create a new contract.
 Fill the fields.

 ![creating](/pictures/creating.png)

+Pressing create button will make an initial transaction, that sends dust to your cold wallet, inheritors wallet and refreshing wallet, has a contract address as an OP_RETURN output and prepares the exact amount you have chosen to be sent to your contract.
+After the initial transaction you will be asked to send the money to the contract.
+You'll see a transaction window.
+Broadcast the transaction to put your money in the contract.

 ## Licho Notification Service